 Ken Duchi, 209 Hudson Road, acknowledged that the design of the project is not currently found in Stow.
 He asked if the affordable units would help meet the Commonwealth's goal of 10% deeded affordable units.
 He stated that he would like more units to prevent another 40B development in Stow.
-Lori Clark responded that the number of affordable units will not hurt or help the Town reaching the 10% goal.
+Lori Clark responded that the applicant is provided the required number of affordable dwellings.